TGX-UM/INTOXICOM_Workshop_3/paper/paper.md

 ## Presentations

+Below is the template from WS2... needs to be updated:

 | Speaker | Talk Title  |
 | --- | -------- |
 | Egon Willighagen | ELIXIR Introduction & ELIXIR Toxicology Community |